 Candidates should continue to prepare for the physical components of the hiring process.
-Specifically, you must be able to complete both the Candidate Physical Ability Test (CPAT) and the Medical Exam Treadmill Test to continue in the process.
-Information on these tests is listed below for use in your fitness training:
+Specifically, you must be able to complete the Candidate Physical Ability Test© (CPAT) to continue in the process.
+Information on this test is listed below for use in your fitness training:

-Austin Fire Department uses the Candidate Physical Ability Test (CPAT) during the Fire Cadet Hiring Process.
+The Austin Fire Department uses the Candidate Physical Ability Test© (CPAT) during the Fire Cadet Hiring Process.

 This is a pass/fail test based on a validated maximum total time of 10 minutes and 20 seconds.

-In these events, the candidate wears a 50-pound vest to simulate the weight of self-contained breathing apparatus (SCBA) and firefighter protective clothing.
-An additional 25 pounds that simulate a hose bundle, is added to the shoulders for the stair climb event.
-Throughout all events, the participant must wear long pants, a hard hat with chin strap, work gloves and footwear with no open heel or toe.
+In these events, the applicant wears a 50-pound vest to simulate the weight of Self-Contained Breathing Apparatus (SCBA) and Personal Protective Equipment (PPE).
+An additional 25 pounds that simulates a hose bundle is added to the shoulders for the stair climb.
+Throughout all events, the applicant must wear long pants, a hard hat with chin strap, work gloves, and footwear with no open heel or toe.
 Watches and loose or restrictive jewelry are not permitted.

 All props were designed to obtain the necessary information regarding physical ability.
-The map of the CPAT included in this orientation material may vary in order to conform to the fire department's test area.
-The events and distances between events are always the same.
-The events are placed in a sequence that best simulates fire scene events while allowing an 85-foot walk between events.
+The events are placed in a sequence that best simulates fire scenes while allowing an 85-foot walk between them.
 No running is allowed between events.
-This walk allows approximately 20 seconds to recover and regroup before each event.
+This walk allows approximately 20 seconds to recover and regroup before the next.

 To ensure scoring accuracy, two stopwatches are used to time the CPAT.
-One stopwatch is designated as the official test time stopwatch, the second is the backup stopwatch.
+One is designated as the official test time, the second is the backup stopwatch.
 If mechanical failure occurs, the time on the backup stopwatch is used.
-The stopwatches are set to the pass/fail time and countdown from 10 minutes and 20 seconds.
-If time elapses prior to the completion of the test, the test is concluded and the participant fails the test.
+The stopwatches are set to the pass/fail time, and countdown from 10 minutes and 20 seconds.
+If time elapses prior to the completion of the test, the test is concluded and the applicant fails.

-AFD offers an optional physical conditioning program, Project FireFit, designed to prepare smaller-statured candidates for success with the CPAT; (Dates and times TBD).
-This is an entirely optional program – no applicant is required to participate, nor does anyone receive “extra credit or points” in the hiring process for participating in Project FireFit.
+AFD offers an optional physical conditioning program, Project FireFit, designed to prepare smaller-statured applicants for success with the CPAT (dates and times TBD).
+This program is completely optional; no applicant is required to participate, nor does anyone receive “extra credit or points” in the hiring process for doing so.

-AFD fitness staff have also provided the following “readiness recommendations” for new candidates, who should be able to complete:
+AFD fitness staff have also provided the following “readiness recommendations” for applicants, who should be able to: